 In addition to profile-fitting photometry, WPHOT includes an aperture photometry system (WAPP) that employs circular apertures to characterize the integrated flux and 'curve-ofgrowth' of point sources.
-Morever, in order to properly characterize the subset of sources which are spatially resolved, we will supplement the profile and aperture-fitting results with basic surface brightness and other morphology metrics, depending on the resources that are available for their development.
+Both frames and co-adds (mosaics) are measured.
+Morever, in order to properly characterize the subset of sources which are spatially resolved, we will supplement the profile and aperture-fitting results with basic surface brightness and other morphology metrics using the co-adds, depending on the resources that are available for their development.